Ticketedmoon/brick-breaker-extreme/README.md

 Once you've progressed passed this step, you can now compile the src code.

 For Ubuntu/Debian distros, you can execute `run_compile.sh` for the program to be compiled.
-**Note:** If this doesn't work, open the `run_compile.sh` file and identify if the sfml libraries are being linked to correctly.
+**Note:** If this doesn't work for your OS, open the `run_compile.sh` file and identify if the sfml libraries are being linked to correctly, there may be differences on different unix systems.

+### Compiling the Source code
 The command to compile the source code, specify the headers and link to external libs is:
 `g++ ./src/*.cpp -o brick-breaker-extreme.exe -I./include -lsfml-graphics -lsfml-window -lsfml-system`